SmokeJaguarr/timeline/README.md

 ## Timeline application

 Application is built on top of Laravel Framework.
-In this application users can make a posts which are stored in database.
+In this application users can make a posts which are stored in database(Tested on MySQL).

 ## Functionality